Congratulations, You will be taking home one of our puppies soon.

 Food-your puppy will be on Wholesome Sports Mix chicken and rice.
 Keep your dane puppy on an adult formula of food.
 The protein has to be between 18-26%.
 Most puppy foods are too high and then the puppy will grow to fast.
-We have seen this food at the following stores: Chow Hound, Family Farm and Home, Tractor Supply, and the Co-op in our town.
+We have seen this food at the following stores: Chow Hound, Family Farm and Home, Tractor Supply, and the Co-op in our town as well as Chewy.
 We feed the puppies twice a day and the amount to feed once going home will be 1 ¼ - 2 cups of food a day.
 So split that amount into 2 meals.

 2. Treats for training-we really like Pup Pepperoni.
 They are soft and can be broken into small tidbits.
 Any soft training treat will work, we also use a lot of string cheese that we cut into small slices for our pups.

 3. Sometimes the stress of moving and the change of their environment and schedule or the change in food can cause

 the issue of soft stools/diarrhea in puppies.
 We highly recommend having Purina FortiFlora on hand to start the puppy on